public-key-cryptography/public-key-editor/README.md

 	A dialog box appears that says read or save file.
 	Click on the button that says Save File.

-`	This should download and save the file
+	This should download and save the file openjdk-18_linux-x64_bin.tar.gz
-	openjdk-18_linux-x64_bin.tar.gz
 	in the Downloads folder / directory.

-	Installing the Java Development Kit (JDK) and running the Java Editor program
+	Installing the java development kit (JDK) and running the java editor program

 	0. Download the file openjdk-18_linux-x64_bin.tar.gz  from the website jdk.java.net/18.